UBC-MDS/introduction-machine-learning/chapters/en/module8.md

 <opt text= "32" >

-this is the number of examples labelled `G`.
+this is the number of examples labeled `G`.

 </opt>

 <opt text="18"  >

-this is the number of examples labelled `Other`.
+this is the number of examples labeled `Other`.

 </opt>